ProGraMajster/lizzie/docs/introduction.md

 })
 ```

+Any loop can be terminated prematurely with the `break` keyword.
+An optional
+argument to `break` becomes the value returned from the loop.

 ### The definition of truth in Lizzie

 Lizzie does not have any explicit _"true"_ or _"false"_ boolean types or values.